aideenfay/aideenfay/README.md

 <html>
 <body>
   <div>
     <p>Hi there!
 I'm a Senior AI Security Researcher at Microsoft as well as a part-time student in the Department of Mathematics at Imperial College London.
-I'm passionate about AI safety, learning algorithms and the fundamental mathematics beyond machine learning and its interpretation.
+I'm passionate about AI safety, learning algorithms and the fundamental mathematics behind machine learning and its interpretation.
 Please contact me if you see a collaboration opportunity!</p>
   </div>

   <div align="center">